 - Twelve – the number of kittens in larger litters

-- Eight – the number of weeks after giving birth a cat can fall pregnant again
+- Eight – the number of weeks from giving birth after which a cat can fall pregnant again

 A cat’s first litter is often her smallest litter.
 As a result, her subsequent litters tend to boast even more cuddly furballs.
 Which in turn need even more new homes.